dmtryshmtv/dmtryshtmv.github.io/body.md

 General [non-work nerdery](personal.html).

-This page was last updated April 8th, 2019.
+This page was last updated May 28th, 2019.